MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing2.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Determines whether the Add Printer Wizard automatically publishes the computer's shared printers in Active Directory.

 If you enable this setting or do not configure it, the Add Printer Wizard automatically publishes all shared printers.